Library Reopening Plan

 Children under 6, as per the safe child policy, should be supervised by an adult due to extra staff responsibilities and safety concerns.
 There will be no toys, puzzles, gaming systems, iPads or other activities available during this time.
 Children will not be allowed to congregate in groups inside/outside the library.
 Social distancing will be enforced.
 Children are encouraged to browse for library materials, check out and leave.
 All patrons will be allowed in the library only once a day.

 Furniture will be removed except for computer chairs to discourage lounging.
 The meeting room will not be available.
 The restrooms will not be available for public use.
 Programs will be planned on a month to month basis.
 Some outreach services may be available.
 Smaller in-person programs may begin as long as 10 patrons or fewer attend.
 Sign-ups for any in-person programs will be enforced.
 Some online programs will be offered.
-The Summer Reading Program will be modified.
 Material donations will not be accepted.

 The library is open and has returned to normal hours.
 Fewer restrictions but not full services.
 Relaxed physical distancing protocols but no large events or gatherings.
 Toys and other shared items will be evaluated on a case to case basis before returned to the children’s area.
 Furniture replacement will be evaluated as well.
 Patrons will be able to stay for an extended period of time but may need to continue social distancing.
 Returns can be done at both book drops.
 Interlibrary loan will resume.
 Outreach services will resume.
 Small donations will be accepted.

 Meeting Room is available with limited capacity.
 Programs may continue to be modified, some online programs may still be possible.
 Sign-ups for programs may still be enforced.